See also

 The valid bit can be changed with fb_acq_tb_valid <valid>, <duration>.
 Multiple TB measurements can be packed using the write-combine feature (covered in the write-combine tutorial).

-Configure Module#
+Configure module#

 [9]: